Metropolitan Borough of Dudley: Tourism and visitor economy

-Dudley borough has an increasing tourism offer, with attractions such as the Black Country Geopark being recognised in 2020 and the Stourbridge Glass Museum due to open in 2022.
+Dudley borough has an increasing tourism offer, with attractions such as the Black Country Geopark being recognised in 2020 and the Stourbridge Glass Museum that opened in 2022.
 Tourism and the visitor economy is an important sector to the borough, supporting approximately 8,000 jobs.

 Many of the borough's tourist attractions draw on the industrial heritage of the area.
 For example, the Red House Glass Cone is an original structure from the 18th Century glass making industry in Stourbridge.
 The site includes designer-maker studios, galleries and hot glass studio.
 The Stourbridge Glass Quarter locality is also home to The Lace Guild, Glasshouse Heritage Centre and hosts the International Festival of Glass every 2 years, most recently in 2019 with the 2021 festival postponed to 2022 due to the covid-19 pandemic.

 The Caste Hill area of Dudley is also a hub of visitor attractions including the Black Country Living Museum and the Canal and Tunnel Trust.
 Dudley Zoological Gardens, which is also in this area, is the second most visited paid visitor attraction in the West Midlands.
 The Archives and Local History Centre is now also the home of the council run Dudley Museum.
 The museum is also the headquarters of the Black Country Geopark.

 Along with sites recognised as part of the Geopark, the borough has seven nature reserves and many parks contributing to its green spaces.
 In 2021, the Green Flag award was obtained by seven of the boroughs sites (Buffery Park, Huntingtree Park, Mary Stevens Park, Priory Park, The Leasowes, Wrens Nest National Nature Reserve and Saltwells National Nature Reserve).
 Mary Stevens Park and Priory Park were also awarded Green Heritage Site status, with Abbey Road Allotments recognised with a Green Flag Community Award.

 Despite not being in the bounds of Dudley borough, Himley Hall and Park is owned and run by Dudley Metropolitan Borough Council.
 In addition to the 180 acres of ‘Capability’ Brown landscaped parkland, the Hall has a gallery exhibition space and is a wedding venue.